 And IVT is one type; even good, clean publishers could end up in muddy waters thanks to ad fraud in the form of domain spoofing.

 “Every time a perpetrator fakes a domain, the market is hit with fake metrics.
 That dilutes a publisher’s brand in the industry as advertisers and platforms see a mix of metrics that don’t accurately represent a publisher’s inventory.”

 — Manny Puentes, CEO of Rebel AI (via AdExchanger)

-In the end, a publisher will end up paying out of their pocket to integrate with an ad verification partner, resolve an issue, and keep their IVT (Invalid Traffic) from going above a certain acceptable percentage.
+In the end, a publisher will end up paying out of their pocket to integrate with an ad verification partner, resolve the issue, and keep their IVT (Invalid Traffic) from going above a certain acceptable percentage.

-To fight back, adopt Ads.txt: An imperfect measure without mass adoption, ads.txt still works to protect your domain from spoofing and resellers by taking away the monetary incentive from them.
+To fight back, adopt Ads.txt: An imperfect measure without mass adoption, ads.txt still works to protect your domain from spoofing and unauthorized resellers by taking away the monetary incentive from them.
 Exchanges and networks are already enforcing ads.txt by asking their publisher partners to place it on their site.